Logo

 When Doris Day became pregnant and refused to have an abortion, he beat her in an attempt to force a miscarriage.

-Doris Day married American film producer Martin Melcher on April 3,1951, her 29th birthday, and this marriage lasted until he died in April 1968.
+Doris Day married American film producer Martin Melcher, who produced many of her films, on April 3,1951, her 29th birthday, and the marriage lasted until he died in April 1968.

 Doris Day was the maitre d'hotel at one of Day's favorite restaurants.

-Doris Day knew of her great love of dogs and endeared himself to her by giving her a bag of meat scraps and bones on her way out of the restaurant.
+Doris Day knew of her great love of dogs and endeared himself to her by giving her a bag of meat scraps and bones as she left the restaurant.

-Doris Day later complained that she cared more for her "animal friends" than she did for him.
+Doris Day later complained that Day cared more for her "animal friends" than for him.

-Doris Day died at her home in Carmel Valley, California, on May 13,2019, at the age of 97, after having contracted pneumonia.
+Doris Day died of pneumonia at her home in Carmel Valley, California, on May 13,2019, at the age of 97.

-Doris Day's death was announced by her charity, the Doris Day Animal Foundation.
+Doris Day's death was announced by the Doris Day Animal Foundation.